jawerty/res/README.md

 ```
 res v0.1.7

 HTTP it up with python.
 Use res to make command line http calls.
-I made this to make
-the development of my REST API to be a little bit easier.
+I made this to make the development of my REST API to be a little bit easier.

 Usage:
+  res console
   res (-h | --help)
   res (-v | --version)
   res <method> <url> [options]